 Spend Time on the Cover Letter

-A resume might require a few minor tweaks each time you send it out, but it’s best to craft a cover letter from scratch each time you apply for a new job.
+A resume might require a few minor tweaks each time you send it out, but it’s best to craft a cover letter from scrach each time you apply for a new job (pssst, make it easy and use a cover letter builder).
 A generic cover letter is simply a waste of time for hiring managers, and it will be thrown directly into the trash.
 Say something meaningful in a sharp and intelligent way in your cover letter, but don’t go overboard with formalities.

 Don’t Forget Application Requirements